andrewhowdencom/website/site/content/post/this-site.rst

 ========================== ========

 I'm quite unhappy with the above.
 Looks like the service worker has been broken for a while - haven't set up JS error log pushback just yet.
+I've since fixed the service worker, and anticipate those to drop to around 300 - 400ms on average.

 ========================================== ========= =================================================================================================================
 Testing                                    Score     URL